 ToggleWhat is a Doctor?

-A doctor is a licensed medical professional who diagnoses, treats, and prevents illnesses.
-Doctors can specialize in various fields, and their education typically includes:
+A doctor is a licensed medical professional who diagnoses, treats, and helps prevent illnesses and injuries.
+Their journey typically involves:

-- A medical degree such as Doctor of Medicine (MD) or Doctor of Osteopathic Medicine (DO).
+- Earning a medical degree (Doctor of Medicine, MD, or Doctor of Osteopathic Medicine, DO)

-- Residency training in a specific medical specialty.
+- Completing residency training in a specialized area

 Types of Primary Care Physicians: